 The Broil mode uses intense heat from the upper heating element to sear foods.
 The size, weight, thickness, starting temperature, and your preference of doneness will affect broiling times.

-- For best results when broiling, use a broiler pan and grid designed for broiling. - For proper draining, do not cover the grid with foil.
-The bottom of the pan may be lined with aluminum foil for easier cleaning. - Trim excess fat to reduce spattering.
-Slit the remaining fat on the edges to avoid curling. - Preheat the oven for about 5 minutes before placing food in the oven.
+- For best results when broiling, use a pan designed for broiling. - Preheat the oven for about 5 minutes before placing food in the oven.